realh/roxterm/README.md

 ninja -C build pot
 ```

-When your new .po file is ready it will automatically be detected by CMake.
-The
+You can copy `messages.pot` to create a brand new .po file.
+When the source
-`pot-merge` target can be used to merge it with messages.pot whenever that gets
+strings have been updated, use the `pot-merge` make/ninja target to merge
-updated.
+`messages.pot` with existing .po files.
+Then edit your .po file and commit it;
+ignore the other .po files.

 The `po-compile` target compiles .po files into .mo files.
+This is run
+automatically during the overall build process, but the other rules above must
+be run explicitly; this is to reduce the chance of your edits accidentally
+being overwritten. `pot-merge` automatically runs `pot` first if necessary.

 If you want to build a local deb package you will have to add any new mo files
 to `debian/roxterm.install`.

 Translating the HTML documentation and man pages is not currently supported,
-but is currently being worked on.
+but is being worked on.

 You can submit your translations by creating a github PR, attaching the po file
 to an issue, or by emailing it to me <h@realh.co.uk>.